 What is Campral?

-Campral (acamprosate) affects chemicals in the brain that may become unbalanced in a person who is addicted to alcohol.
+Campral (acamprosate) affects chemicals in the brain that may be unbalanced in a person who is addicted to alcohol.
 Acamprosate works by restoring this chemical balance in the brain in an alcohol-dependent person who has recently quit drinking.